delatars/CgpDrweb/README.md

 # drweb-maild spamd + spamc + CGP
 Script to call Drweb SpamD from CommuniGate Pro Rules

+Script use the "spamc" utility from the spamassassin package, to call drweb spamd.

 Script get message from stdin and return message with additional headers to Communigate Pro PIPE directory (Submitted)